-GOs must approve the SF-425 or return the SF-425 to the recipient with instructions on how to make required revisions.
-The GOs must follow up with the recipient until the SF-425 is approved.
-The approved SF-425 must be shared with the award's TO and saved in the official grant file.
+GOs must approve the quarterly FCTR and final FSR/FFR or return the report to the recipient with instructions on how to make necessary revisions.
+The GOs must follow up with the recipient until the report is approved.
+The approved report must be shared with the award's TO and saved in the official grant file.

-H3.2.4 Recurring Reports with GO Validation Requirements
+G3.1.4 Recurring Reports with GO Validation Requirements

 Reports are valuable to ensure that NASA grant and cooperative agreement projects are efficient and effective.
-The GO must validate submission of reports outlined in Table H3.2.4(A) below as well as the quarterly and final Federal Financial Reports (SF-425) outlined in section H3.2.3 above throughout the award's period of performance.
+The GO must validate submission of reports outlined in Table G3.2.4(A) below as well as the quarterly Federal Cash Transaction Report and final Financial Status Report/ Federal Financial Reports outlined in section G3.2.3 through G3.2.3.4 above throughout the award's period of performance.